 BANKUNITED, INC. Annual Meeting of Stockholders May 23, 2018 10:00 A.M.
-Eastern Time This proxy is solicited by the Board of Directors power to appoint his su reverse side of this ball entitled to vote at the A reby appoint(s) John Kanas and Rajinder Singh, or either of them, as proxies, each with the ubstitute, and hereby authorizes them to represent and to vote, as designated on the llot, all of the shares of common stock of BankUnited, Inc. that the stockholder(s) is/are Annual Meeting of Stockholders to be held at 10:00 A.M.
-Eastern Time on May 23, 2018, at rate Center, Building 3, 7815 NW 148th Street, Miami Lakes, FL 33016, and any onement thereof. perly executed, will be voted in the manner directed herein.
-If no such direction is be voted in accordance with the Board of Directors' recommendations.
+Eastern Time This proxy is solicited by the Board of Directors

+The stockholder(s) hereby appoint(s) John Kanas and Rajinder Singh, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of BankUnited, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 10:00 A.M.
+Eastern Time on May 23, 2018, at the BankUnited Corporate Center, Building 3, 7815 NW 148th Street, Miami Lakes, FL 33016, and any adjournment or postponement thereof.

+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.